gotson/komga-website/website/docs/community/podman.md

 ## Support info

-- Shell access whilst the container is running: `podmam exec -it komga /bin/bash`
+- Shell access whilst the container is running: `podman exec -it komga /bin/bash`
-- To monitor the logs of the container in realtime: `podmam logs -f komga`
+- To monitor the logs of the container in realtime: `podman logs -f komga`

 ## Updating

 Below are the instructions for updating containers:

 ### Via podman auto-update
+- Add `AutoUpdate=registry` under the `[Container]` section of the quadlet file if using them.
+- Use the `latest` tag for the image.

+### Automatic Updates
+Podman provides a systemd service and timer for `podman auto-update`.
+Simply enable the systemd timer with `systemctl enable podman-auto-update.timer`.
+By default the timer will auto-update the containers daily at midnight, you can customize this by running `systemctl edit podman-auto-update.timer` and adding an override for the OnCalendar value.
+See https://www.freedesktop.org/software/systemd/man/latest/systemd.time.html# for the format of OnCalendar value.